- Mission of the Skift Travel Health Index

-The Skift Recovery Index is a real-time measure of where the travel industry at large — and the core verticals within it — stands in recovering from the COVID-19 pandemic.
-It provides the travel industry with a powerful tool for strategic planning, of utmost importance in this uncertain business climate.
+The Skift Travel Health Index is a real-time measure of the performance of the travel industry at large, and the core verticals within it.
+Covid-19 has routed the travel industry, with the impact of the pandemic quantified for 22 countries in the Skift Travel Health Index.
+The Index provides the travel industry with a powerful tool for strategic planning, of utmost importance as times remain uncertain.

-- Monthly global and country-level macroeconomic recovery index, built upon unemployment, industrial production, retail sales, and stock market returns indicators.
+- Monthly global and country-level macroeconomic index, built from unemployment, industrial production, retail sales, and stock market returns indicators.

 The Index focuses on the travel performance in 22 of the largest tourism economies, combined accounting for 62% of inbound tourism receipts, 67% of outbound tourism expenditure, and 78% of global 2019 GDP.